Ragle Ranch Tennis

 Cool shadows and music under the oaks.

-The pergola is an inviting place to hang out before or after tennis.
+The pergola is an inviting place to hang out before or after tennis or just when walking by.

-Well hit ball, notice the tennis practice backboard, the only one in West County.
+Well hit ball.
+The tennis practice backboard is the only one in West County.

-Maintenance is a lot of work but it’s worth it for tennis.
-The new windscreens behind Bob were purchased and installed by the WCTA entirely with contributions from membership.
+Maintenance is a lot of work but it’s worth it to maintain the courts.
+The new windscreens were purchased and installed entirely with contributions from membership.